Rachel Beer

 Rachel Beer (née Sassoon; 7 April 1858 – 29 April 1927) was an Indian-born British newspaper editor.
 She was editor-in-chief of The Observer and The Sunday Times.

 Early life

-Rachel Sassoon was born in Bombay to Sassoon David Sassoon, of the Baghdadi Jewish Sassoon merchant family, one of the wealthiest families of the 19th century; her father was known as the "Rothschild of the East".
+Rachel Sassoon was born in Bombay, India, to Sassoon David Sassoon, of the Baghdadi Jewish Sassoon merchant family, one of the wealthiest families of the 19th century; her father was known as the "Rothschild of the East".
 As a young woman, she volunteered as a nurse in a hospital.

 In 1887, she married the wealthy financier Frederick Arthur Beer, son of Julius Beer (1836–1880), and converted to Christianity.
 Frederick, an Anglican Christian, was also from a family of ethnically Jewish converts to Christianity.
 In the wake of her conversion, the family disowned her.

 The Beers had their roots as a banking family in the Frankfurt ghetto.
-In the UK they were financiers whose investments included ownership of newspapers.
+In the UK, they were financiers whose investments included ownership of newspapers.